Myofascial Release and Trigger Point Therapy in New York City

 Slow, sustained release

-- Gentle pressure held until tissue softens.
+- Gentle pressure held until the tissue softens.

 - Targets areas of restriction and trigger points.